Blueve/LeetCodeNote/Scramble String/README.md

 };
 ```

-Purning + DP, Slower than purning only in LeetCode, but faster in below test case:
+Purning + DP,
+slower than purning only in LeetCode, but faster in below test case:

 > "bcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcdebcde"
 > "cebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebdcebd"

 ```cpp
 class Solution {
     unordered_map<string, bool> DP;